Table of Contents

 • When the recording format is Obsolete, the file extension is .eif

-If the file is stored in the application's persistent data path or other private paths of the application, you can export the file to your computer in the following ways:
+If the file is stored in the application's persistent data path or other private paths, you can export it to your computer in the following ways:

-• On Android, you can connect the device to your computer via USB and use adb pull or other methods to export the file to your computer.
-The file is usually located under /sdcarad/Android/data/<app package name>/files.
+• On Android, connect to the computer via USB and use adb pull or other methods to export the file.
+Files are usually under /sdcarad/Android/data/<app package name>/files.

-• On iOS, you can export the file to your computer via the Devices window in Xcode, or access the application's private directory via iTunes or Finder file sharing.
+• On iOS, export the file via Xcode's Devices window, or access the app's private directory via iTunes or Finder file sharing.

-• Use code to store the file in a public directory, such as the download directory on Android or the photo album on iOS.
+• Use code to store the file in a public directory, such as Android's download directory or iOS's photo album.

 Note

-For iOS applications, if you want to access the application's private directory via iTunes or Finder file sharing, you need to add the UIFileSharingEnabled key to the Info.plist of the Xcode project before packaging and set its value to YES:
+For iOS apps, if you want to access the app's private directory via iTunes or Finder file sharing, you need to add the UIFileSharingEnabled key to the Info.plist in the XCode project before packaging and set its value to YES:

 alt text

-The displayed text after adding it may differ from the added string, which is normal.
+The text displayed after adding may differ from the added string, which is normal.

-Change the recording format through FrameRecorder.Configuration.Format, which must be set before starting recording.
+Change the recording format via FrameRecorder.Configuration.Format.
+This must be set before starting recording.

 For example, the following code shows how to force the recording format to H264: